Kaiyangshi-Ito/fastHDMI/README.md

 the `seff-[jobID].out` files are the outputs from `seff [jobsID]` command -- they briefly describes the computational resources used for the job.
 More on Compute Canada running jobs can be found [here](https://docs.alliancecan.ca/wiki/Running_jobs).

-% test if GPG key works
+% test if GPG key works testing again